 " Historical mining projects can leave behind steep and/or unstable slopes, including highwalls, waste piles, slips, and refuse piles.
 These slopes can be hazardous to the environment and the public if they are not properly stabilized, controlled, and maintained.
 RESPEC will investigate and review the project locations for potential landslides and provide solutions for stabilizing identified landslide hazards.
 Slope and landslide stabilization will consist of implementing engineering and design solutions such as removal of material, diversion of surface water, installation of underdrains, slope redesign and regrade, rock and gabion walls, and other ground-support methodologies.
+At the remediation stage, RESPEC will provide on-site management services to ensure design requirements are met.

-/ Hydrologic and hydraulic analyses.
+/ Portal seals and regrades.